mpickpt/mana-doc/docs/source/perlmutter.rst

       Print version information and exit.

-4. Launch the MPI process under MANA:
+4. Launch the MPI process under MANA using srun:

   .. code:: shell